in28minutes/in28minutes.com/flashcard-java-08-Loops.md

   - title: What is Loop?
     description: Java loop statements repeat code execution.
   - title: Types of Loop
-    description: In Java, there are several types of loop statements including for, while, and do-while.
+    description: There are several types of loop statements including for, while, and do-while.
   - title: For Loop
     description: The for loop is used to iterate a specific number of times.
   - title: For Syntax